 As for built-in Bluetooth, this set certainly checks all the boxes.
 Specifically, Bluetooth has a feature that detects radio and intercom traffic and automatically lowers the volume of auxiliary devices to prioritize those channels.
-Once the radio and intercom channels clear up, the auxiliary volume gently ramps up again.
+The auxiliary volume gently ramps up once the radio and intercom channels clear up.
 Finally, the model comes with a copy of FlightLink.

-In terms of Bluetooth functionality, there is not much you could ask for regarding the Zulu 3.
+There is not much you could ask for regarding Bluetooth functionality regarding the Zulu 3.
 Comfort, sound technology, and durability also rank highly.
 Is it costly?
 Probably.
 However, it is ideal for pilots looking to spend on something that will save them a lot of trouble down the road.

 Number 2: Bose ProFlight Series 2

 Cost: ~ 1000 USD

 Let’s get something straight from the get-go: this model has landed in the runner-up spot because it is an in-ear model and thus only suitable for jet cockpits.
 Otherwise, it would have been sitting at number one.
 Having cleared that, this is an excellent piece of tech with a broad base of happy customers who can’t stop raving about it.

 The ProFlight Series 2 offers pilots the benefits of Bose’s unmatched ANR technologies in a lightweight – but durable – in-ear housing.
 Moreover, a 5-year warranty affirms the durability and robustness of this headset and FAA TSO certification.

 As its name suggests, the ProFlight Series 2 is the successor to the Series 1 and features many improvements.